Gamedoper/Gamedoperarchives.github.io/_posts/2020-03-22-Caddyaswindowsservice.md

  - For more information about what to add in conf File check the Tutorial of Caddy [Documentation](https://caddyserver.com/v1/tutorial/caddyfile)

  - Now click on install service ..
-Caddy service will be successfully.
+Caddy service will be successfully installed.

  - To check the caddy server CLick windows ->start - Services.msc

 ![services.msc](https://i.imgur.com/pUC2Wp8.png)